Diogo-Santoro/javaCrud/README.md

 # javaCrud
-A project of a CRUD made in java together with Spring
+A project of a CRUD made in java together with Spring.

 # Using MySql Database server
 Command: create database users;